treeio/treeio/README.markdown

 Alternatively you can use Apache, see this [community post](http://tree.io/en/community/questions/186/treeio-with-wsgi-for-apache-deploy) for an example configuration.

-Create a fork and clone this repository
+Create a clone of this repository
 ------------------------

 1. Clone the repo by running: `git clone https://github.com/treeio/treeio.git`